jamesyang124/play-with-category-theory/chapter2.md

 So, we defined two parts:

-1. something that takes object in `Hask` to object in another category `Maybe`.
+1. Something that takes object in `Hask` to object in another category `Maybe`.
+2. Something that takes morphisms in `Hask` to morphisms in another category `Maybe`.